EmCat2000/manual/content/08-oop-with-procedures/index.md

 The idea of object oriented programming\index{object oriented programming} is often taught in a way that makes it seem as if a special object oriented programming language is necessary.
-In fact, any language with ﬁrst class procedures and lexical scope\index{scope:lexical}
+In fact, any language with first class procedures and lexical scope\index{scope:lexical}
 allows objects to be implemented explicitly; this is a useful exercise to help demystify objects.